weipin/Cycles/README.md

 ====
 Cycles hasn't been packaged as a framework for now.
 You will have to add the source files to your own project to use Cycles.

-- Except the Objective-C files (Cycles.h and Cycles.m), add all files in the "source" folder to your project.
+- Except the Objective-C files (Utils.h and Utils.m), add all files in the "source" folder to your project.
-- Add Objective-C files (Cycles.h and Cycles.m) to your project.
+- Add Objective-C files (Utils.h and Utils.m) to your project.
 If Xcode asks if you want to configure an Objective-C bridging header, select Yes.
 If Xcode keeps crashing, try copy the files to your project's folder and then add.
 - In the bridging header file Xcode created for you (filename like PROJECT-Bridging-Header.h), import the Objective-C header files.
   ```
-  #import "Cycles.h"
+  #import "Utils.h"
   ```